 Patient stabilisation, surgical timing and preparation have been previously described.
-Ideally, hernias/ruptures should be explored via a ventral midline celiotomy incision to allow exploration and examination of ALL abdominal organs.
+Ideally, hernias/ruptures should be explored via a ventral midline celiotomy incision to allow exploration and examination of ALL abdominal organs or directly over the thoracic wall in the case of intercostal rupture/trauma.
 Incision directly over the herniated contents is also described.
 Hernial contents should be reduced via gentle traction and any necrotic or friable tissues debrided.
 The wound and abdominal cavity should be thoroughly lavaged prior to closure.
 Selection of suture material is important.
 Ideally a monofilament absorbable suture e.g. polydioxanone should be used as and the hernia should be apposed in anatomical layers.
 In patients with significant defects in the muscle of the abdominal wall, it is occasionally necessary to use an autogenous muscle flap to reconstruct the abdominal wall.
 Options include the external abdominal oblique or latissimus dorsi for caudal thoracic or lateral cranial abdominal wall defects.
 Autogenous tissues have the significant benefit of bringing a blood supply to the area resulting in a much lower complication rate.